getartistry/artistry/wp-content/plugins/glossary-by-codeat/README.txt

 10. Example of tooltip template

 == Changelog ==

+= 1.5.3 =
+* Fix: Removed an unused filter
+* Fix: Banners in the settings was missing

 = 1.5.2 =
 * Fix: Removed a notice in case of Genesis Framework